More often than not, motorcycle accidents are caused by inattentive motorists.

 Does Connecticut Have a Motorcycle Helmet Law?

-Even motorcyclists who are fully licensed and over the age of 18 should consider wearing a helmet.
+Even motorcyclists who are fully licensed and older than 18 should consider wearing a helmet.
 A motorcycle helmet can reduce your risk of a traumatic brain injury in the event of an accident.

 Read More: Symptoms of a Traumatic Brain Injury

 What’s more, the decision to wear a helmet can make a difference in the compensation you are able to recover for a motorcycle accident.
-Failure to wear a helmet may be seen as comparative negligence (see Connecticut General Statutes § 52-572h), especially if you sustained a head injury in a motorcycle accident.
+Failure to wear a helmet may be seen as comparative negligence (see Connecticut General Statutes § 52-572h), especially if you sustained a head injury in the motorcycle accident.
+If you are found to be partly at fault for your injuries because you weren’t wearing a helmet at the time of the crash, your damages may be significantly reduced.

 Dangers of Riding in Connecticut